Vista Land: Organization

 Vista Land's operations is divided into four segments: horizontal, vertical, commercial, and affordable housing.
 The first two involves the development and sale of residential properties, the third deals with the company's venture in the retail and business process outsourcing industry, and the last is involved with the development and management of other business including resorts, hotels, club, and spas as well as activities of its holding companies.

-Vista Land has six subsidiaries namely Brittany Corporation, Crown Asia Properties, Vista Residences, Camella, Camella Manors, Lessandra, Communities Philippines, and VLL International Inc.
+Vista Land has six subsidiaries namely Brittany Corporation, Crown Asia Properties, Vista Residences, Camella, Vista Manors, Lessandra, Communities Philippines, and VLL International Inc.

 Vista Manors focuses on developing resort‑inspired “vertical villages” in key provincial cities, and has formed part of the Vista Land portfolio since at least the 2010s.”

 In 2003, Vista Residences was established as the condominium arm.
 It builds vertical communities in central business districts, transportation networks, and university clusters, enhancing mobility and quality of life through comfortable and convenient city living.

 In 2020, Vista Land created Lumina Homes as line of mass housing communities.

 Vista Land also operates the Vista Malls shopping mall chain.